BU-EC528-Spring-2026/RAG_StormX/README.md

 | Aerospike | Demonstrated distributed KV integration | Showed that SPTAG can run with a distributed KV backend, but performance depends on batching and request path design. |
 | TiKV | Useful distributed comparison point | Helped frame tradeoffs around stronger consistency, LSM-based storage, and distributed read overhead. |

-> Final numeric results should be placed here once the team agrees on the exact values to present.
-Suggested format:
+> Final numeric results should be placed here once we agree on the exact values to present.
 >
 > | Backend | QPS | Mean Latency | Recall@K | Notes |
 > | --- | ---: | ---: | ---: | --- |